 Who should buy the AC88U?

-This beast has almost double the power of its younger brother (the AC66U), but costs almost double too ($288 vs $155 at the time of this writing).
+This beast has almost double the power of its younger brother (the AC66U), but it costs nearly twice as much.

 If you have a fast (75mbps+) internet connection, and you plan on using your router as a VPN-enabled router, it may be worth the expense.
 Because of its faster CPU, the AC88U should be capable of VPN speeds almost 80% higher than the AC68U.